Emil Krafth

-Developed at Lagans, Krafth had played for Östers, Helsingborg and Bologna before joining Newcastle United in 2019.
+Developed at Lagan, Krafth had played for Öster, Helsingborg and Bologna, before joining Newcastle United in 2019.
 He also had a loan spell at Amiens.

 Early life

 Krafth was born in Ljungby, Kronoberg County.
-Growing up, he began playing football, coming from his parents, Pelle and Pernilla, who were both footballers, and joined his then mother's club, Lagans AIK, at five years old.
+Both of his parents, Pelle and Pernilla, were footballers, and he joined his mother's club, Lagans AIK, at five years old.
 Krafth was coached by his parents throughout his time at Lagans AIK.
-He initially started out playing as a defensive midfield and striker positions before switching to the defender positions, eventually playing in the right–back position.
+He started out playing as a defensive midfielder or striker before switching to defence, eventually playing at right–back.

 Krafth has a sister and a brother.
 When he was fifteen years old, Krafth moved out of his parents’ house to Växjö, attending a football high school there and said it was easy to adapt.
 Growing up, he supported Manchester United.

 Club career

 Östers IF

 Krafth began his career at lower-division side Lagans AIK.
 It was with Lagans AIK that he made his senior debut in 2010, aged just 16.
 In 2011, he joined Östers IF in Superettan.
 Krafth debuted for the club at 17 years old, starting the whole game, in a 2–1 win against GIF Sundsvall in the opening game of the season.
 He quickly became a first team regular for the side, playing in either the defender ad midfield positions and impressed in his first season in the Superettan.
 For his performance at one point, Krafth was named Tipselit Player of the Month for June.
 Krafth was also named Sveriges Radio Kronoberg Prize for "Sports Surprise of the Year 2011".
 At the end of the 2011 season, Krafth made thirty–five appearances in all competitions.

 Following this, Krafth was linked a move away from Östers IF, as he went on trials, such as, Rangers and Malmö.